gitter-badger/firesearch/README.md

 Feel free to download, use and imporve this library as there will be planned updates and more fucntionalities added from time to time.

 ####Setting up FireSearch
-1. Note: this library is recomended for Sdk Versions 14 and above and for use in Android Studio.
+<b>1. </b>Note: this library is recomended for Sdk Versions 14 and above and for use in Android Studio.

-2. In your root project directory, not you app directory, make sure its build.gradle file compiles the below or latest support appcompat in its dependencies:
+<b>2. </b>In your root project directory, not you app directory, make sure its build.gradle file compiles the below or latest support appcompat in its dependencies:

 ```java
 buildscript {